 Rattlesnakes are venomous snakes that inject poison using their fangs.
-The purpose of this is to disable and kill their prey, so that the snake can then eat.
+This is to disable and kill their prey so that the snake can then eat.
 They also use their fangs to protect themselves against attack.
 The fact that rattlesnakes are poisonous makes them creatures to be feared by human beings.

 There are 15 species of rattlesnake in North America:

 - Ridge-nosed rattlesnake

 - Rock rattlesnake

 - Sidewinder rattlesnake

 - Speckled rattlesnake

 - Timber rattlesnake